How one Ukrainian billionaire funded Hunter Biden, Volodymyr Zelensky, and the Azov Battalion

-The real person who was the benefactor to, and the boss of, Vice President Joe Biden’s son, Hunter Biden, at the Ukrainian gas company Burisma Holdings, was not the CEO of Burisma Holdings, Mykola Zlochevsky.
+Contrary to popular belief, the boss of Vice President Joe Biden’s son, Hunter Biden, at the Ukrainian gas company Burisma Holdings, was not the CEO of Burisma Holdings, Mykola Zlochevsky.

 Instead, it was Ihor Kolomoysky, who was part of the newly installed Ukrainian government, which the Obama Administration itself had just installed in Ukraine, in what the head of the “private CIA” firm Stratfor correctly called “the most blatant coup in history.”

-Shortly after the Obama Administration’s Ukrainian coup, on March 2, 2014, Kolomoysky, who supported Yanukovych’s overthrow, was appointed the governor of Dnepropetrovsk, Ukraine.
+Shortly after the Obama Administration’s Ukrainian coup, on March 2, 2014, Kolomoysky, a supporter of Yanukovych’s overthrow, was appointed the governor of Dnepropetrovsk, Ukraine.
 Hunter Biden, with no experience in the industry or region, would join Kolomoysky’s Burisma Holdings two months later, on May 12, 2014.

-A 2012 study of Burisma Holdings done in Ukraine by the AntiCorruption Action Centre (ANTAC), an investigative nonprofit co-funded by American billionaire George Soros and the U.S. State Department, found the valid owner of Burisma Holdings was none other than Ukrainian billionaire-oligarch Ihor Kolomoysky.
+A 2012 conducted by the AntiCorruption Action Centre (ANTAC) in Ukraine, a nonprofit investigative organization co-funded by American billionaire George Soros and the U.S. State Department, revealed that the true owner of Burisma Holdings was the Ukrainian billionaire-oligarch Ihor Kolomoysky.

 Join the 18,000 subscribers who read Kanekoa’s Newsletter.

-The study, funded to dig up the corruption of Ukrainian President Viktor Yanukovych, found that Ihor Kolomoysky “managed to seize the largest reserves of natural gas in Ukraine.”
+The investigation, funded to dig up corruption within Ukrainian President Viktor Yanukovych’s administration, found that Ihor Kolomoysky “managed to seize the largest reserves of natural gas in Ukraine.”

-Burisma Holdings changed owners in 2011 when it was taken over by an off-shore Cyprus enterprise called Brociti Investments Ltd, and subsequently, moved addresses under the same roof as Ukrnaftoburinnya and Esko-Pivnich, two Ukrainian gas companies which happened to be also owned by Kolomoysky through off-shore entities in the British Virgin Islands.
+In 2011, Burisma Holdings underwent a change in ownership when it was acquired by the offshore Cyprus enterprise Brociti Investments Ltd. Subsequently, the company's addresses were relocated under the same umbrella as Ukrnaftoburinnya and Esko-Pivnich, two Ukrainian gas companies also owned by Kolomoysky through offshore entities in the British Virgin Islands.

-Oleh Kanivets, who worked as CEO of Ukrnaftoburinnya, confirmed Kolomoysky as the owner of Burisma Holding in the 2012 report saying, “The Privat Group is the immediate owner.
-This company was founded by Mykola Zlochevsky some time ago, but he later sold his shares to the Privat Group.”
+Oleh Kanivets, former CEO of Ukrnaftoburinnya, affirmed Kolomoysky's ownership of Burisma Holdings in the 2012 report.
+Kanivets stated, "The Privat Group is the immediate owner.
+This company was founded by Mykola Zlochevsky some time ago, but he later sold his shares to the Privat Group."

-In other words, Hunter Biden’s boss and benefactor at Burisma Holdings is the same Ukrainian billionaire-oligarch who also claimed the position of boss and benefactor over Volodymyr Zelensky before he became Ukraine’s president.
+In other words, Hunter Biden’s boss at Burisma Holdings is the same Ukrainian oligarch who also financed the political rise of Volodymyr Zelensky.